ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-01-aws-lambda.md

    * AWS Config
    * AWS IoT services

-- Process failed async innvocations? dead letter queue items with SQS or SNS
+- Process failed async invocations?
+Dead letter queue items with SQS or SNS
 - Configure number of retries?
 Sync = caller configured; async = twice
 - The old version of the function is served? there is a brief window of time, typically less than a minute, when the requests could be served by the older veersion.
 - Lambda to poll queue?
 Kinesis, DynamoDB (streams), SQS
 - Promote new version to `LATEST`?
 Update alias to new version (assuming you are following best practice by using an alias ARN)
 - Memory, deployment size, timeout ranges?
 128Mg-10G, 50 MB compressed deployment (250 uncompress including layers)
 - Change permissions of Lambda? must use CLI/SDK; can't use console
 - More than 1000 concurrent executions?
 Call support; 10K hard limit

-- need traffic shift during deployment?
+- Need traffic shift during deployment?
 CodeDeploy Linear, Canary or all at once deployment

-- check with traffic before and after deployment?
+- Check with traffic before and after deployment?
 Pre and Post traffic hooks

--
+- `TooManyRequestsException` errors?
+SQS (non-FIFO because of rate limits) OR Kinesis (and batch data out of API Gateway)